Ralpina/fungalOTUpipeline/README.md

 FUNGuild:
 - Nguyen NH, Song Z, Bates ST, Branco S, et al. 2016.
 FUNGuild: an open annotation tool for parsing fungal community datasets by ecological guild.
 Fungal Ecology 20, 241-248.

+This README document and the associated scripts were prepared by Roberta Gargiulo, funded by the Defra Terrestrial Natural Capital and Ecosystem Assessment (tNCEA) Programme.
+Contributors to the workflow design and testing are: Laura M. Suz, Guillaume Delhaye and Martin Bidartondo.
 Scripts number 5, 12 and 13 are associated with [van der Linde et al. 2018](https://www.nature.com/articles/s41586-018-0189-9):
 - van der Linde S, Suz LM, Orme CDL, et al. 2018 Environment and host as large-scale controls of ectomycorrhizal fungi.
 Nature 558, 243–248 (2018). https://doi.org/10.1038/s41586-018-0189-9

-Roberta Gargiulo's work is funded by the Defra Terrestrial Natural Capital and Ecosystem Assessment (tNCEA) Programme.